🇮🇪COURTS

 What this form is for

-• Use when a person has been convicted in criminal court
+• Use when a person is convicted in a criminal trial.

-• Do not use for civil cases or non-criminal matters
+• Do not use for civil or family court matters.

 Use this form or another form?